 God ordained Jesus to take the ordinary, essential elements of everyday living such as water, oil, bread, and self-gift, and endow them with extraordinary grace.
 So, too, is my life as a mother patterned in this way; I have been called to imbue my essential actions with Christ’s self-giving love and open my heart to the grace of his presence that transforms.
 This transformative reality allows me to nurture holiness and wholeness in my children in a world that is falling apart.
 As a mother, I am called to change the world right at my feet, creating a sanctuary of love.

 Now, in this season, when society aches for the beauty of our stories to unfold, and all are left to wonder, staring hard at what the next stage will look like, I am reminded like never before of the transformative power of the presence of sacramental living found here in this vocation.
-No matter how the world spins, the sacred space of our homes is a light that cannot be put out, because Christ is here, calling us to this essential work.
+No matter how the world spins, the sacred space of our homes is a light that cannot be put out, because Christ is here, calling us to this transformative work.